• Written by

 • Ask you to send gift cards, prepaid debit cards, wire transfers, Internet currency, cryptocurrency or cash through the mail

-According to an article from Yahoo, there is a new scam related to the high 2023 COLA increase.
-Scammers are claiming that you must pay a fee or provide personal information to receive the 8.7% increase.
+According to an article from Yahoo, scammers may claim that you must pay a fee or provide personal information to receive the COLA increase.
 This is not true.
-If someone calls asking you to pay a fee or requests private information for a COLA increase — it is a scam.
+If someone calls asking you to pay a fee or requests private information for a COLA increase, it is a scam.

 If you aren’t sure if a call or email from Social Security is legitimate, hang up and report it to the Office of the Inspector General.